vaishakhvm/Monitoring/README.md

 # Monitoring a Linux host using Prometheus and node_exporter

-## Steps:
+##  How to run it locally

     1. Create a folder named monitoring and add the follwing files in the folder.
     2. Create a file named prometheus.yml [here](./prometheus.yml).
     3. Create a file named grafana.ini [here](./grafana.ini).
     4. Open the prometheus.yml file and edit the IP of the Virtual Machine/Local system IP.
     5. Execute the given commands to make the docker services up and running
          * docker-compose up -d
     6. Check the status of service.
          * docker-compose ps